kenstandard/ken-js/docs/kenml/kenml.md

 sidebar_label: KenML
 ---

-KenML is a markup language for describing structured data.
+KenML is a markup language for describing structured data, meant for the Ken Standard.
 It's meant to be a compromise between human readability and machine interoperability.

-## Ids

-`"@rebecca-34/personal/rebecca"`

-## Facts

-`"@rebecca-34/personal/rebecca"`

 ## An Extended TOML Example